-This week, there’s a certain nip in the air — not to mention a new crop of plastic pumpkins in the CVS window — which can only mean one thing: October has at long last arrived, ushering in a glut of wonderful, scary things to see and do.
-For fans of horror, there’s an embarrassment of riches on TV and streaming services now, with more coming in the days ahead, from the politically-tinged chills of American Horror Story to the It-inspired ‘80s kids of Stranger Things to the undead hoards of The Walking Dead and Z Nation.
-But as you pick your way through the various ongoing horror series, don’t miss out on a wealth of old-school, horror TV classics streaming now.
+There’s a certain nip in the air — not to mention a crop of plastic pumpkins in the CVS window — which can only mean one thing: Halloween is drawing closer.
+For fans of horror, there’s an embarrassment of riches on TV and streaming services.
+But as you pick your way through the various newer series, don’t miss out on a wealth of old-school, horror TV classics streaming now.
 Some goosebumps are timeless, you know?

 Everyone knows and loves The Twilight Zone, but have you spent time with Rod Serling’s weirder follow-up Night Gallery?
 Where Zone served up sci-fi fables for the family, Night Gallery was, without question, a more adult affair with layers of sadism and existential dread.
 Start with two of the most iconic episodes: “The Doll” (based on a story by Algernon Blackwood) and “The Caterpillar,” a tale Stephen King called “one of the most frightening ever telecast on TV.”